srmainwaring/ardupilot_gazebo_models/README.md

 This is a Gazebo model of a Quadruped robot developed by Ashvath in this project: [GSoC 2020: Walking Robot Support For Ardupilot](https://discuss.ardupilot.org/t/gsoc-2020-walking-robot-support-for-ardupilot/57080).

-The servo mixer for this model uses the ArduPilot Lua scripting framewortk.
+The servo mixer for this model uses the ArduPilot Lua scripting framework.

 ### SteerBot with ArduPilot

 This is a simple Gazebo model of a rover with car steering and rear wheel drive.

 The servo mixer for this model uses the ArduPilot Lua scripting framewortk.

+### JetBoat with ArduPilot

+This is a simple Gazebo model of a jet boat with twin reversible thrusters.

+The servo mixer for this model uses the ArduPilot Lua scripting framework.

 ## License